gradle/gradle/design-docs/finding-and-using-credentials.md

-This specification is a proposal for the introduction of a top-level credentials container and some fundamental changes to how repository transports, and authentication mechanisms, are modeled
+This specification is a proposal for the introduction of a top-level credentials container and some fundamental changes to how repository transports and authentication mechanisms are modeled.

 # Why?